News

 5. Profession-Specific Content

-The content of the letter is specific to the candidate's profession, ensuring that the task is relevant and authentic for healthcare professionals.
+The letter's content is specific to the candidate's profession, ensuring the task is relevant and authentic for healthcare professionals.

 By understanding these elements, candidates can prepare effectively for the OET Writing module and improve their chances of achieving a high score.